griquelme/tidyms2/docs/overview/sample.rst

 ----------------

 The sample data flow, which ensures data integrity during sample preprocessing, is enforced by defining a set of allowed operations on sample data.
-Each operation is defined has an associated operator.
-The following operators are available for sample data preprocessing: :py:class:`~tidyms2.core.operators.RoiExtractor`, :py:class:`~tidyms2.core.operators.RoiTransformer`, :py:class:`~tidyms2.core.operators.FeatureExtractor`, :py:class:`~tidyms2.core.operators.FeatureTransformer` and :py:class:`~tidyms2.core.operators.SampleOperator`
+Each operation is associated with an operator.
+The following operators are available for sample data preprocessing: :py:class:`~tidyms2.core.operators.sample.RoiExtractor`, :py:class:`~tidyms2.core.operators.sample.RoiTransformer`, :py:class:`~tidyms2.core.operators.sample.FeatureExtractor`, :py:class:`~tidyms2.core.operators.sample.FeatureTransformer` and :py:class:`~tidyms2.core.operators.sample.SampleOperator`

 The ROI extractor create ROIs using raw data.
-The ROI transformer apply transformations to individual ROIs.
+The ROI transformer apply transformations to existing ROIs.
 A feature extractor search features on individual ROIs.
 The feature extractor also provides descriptor-based filtering, allowing to keep or filter features based on descriptor values such as peak width or :term:`SNR`.
 A feature transformer apply transformations to individual features.
 Finally, the sample operator applies an arbitrary operation